priyanshijat/commands-repo/README.md

-# commands-repo
-to store all the commands used in devops
+all the command which is used in devops tools, i will try to write all in this repo